 As part of an array of installations and immersive theatre, Draw & Code worked directly with Magic Leap on a mixed reality experience that was intended to be a drug-free hallucinogenic trip.

-The environmental posed a number of challenges to the hardware, a dark, industrial room in which Ravers would be encouraged to explore a stark, abandoned office space as the sensors in the headset overlaid a glowing, abstract layer onto their surroundings.
-Every movement they made created a trail of swarming 3D shapes that hung in mid-air.
+The environment posed a number of challenges to the hardware; a dark, industrial room in which ravers would be encouraged to explore a stark, abandoned office space formed the backdrop as the sensors in the headset overlaid a glowing, abstract layer onto their surroundings.
+Every hand movement the viewer made created a trail of swarming 3D shapes that hung in mid-air as the sounds of Skepta played on the Magic Leap One headset.
+The dark environment would be a worry to any Magic Leap developer, but the experimental kit handled it with aplomb.

 With little more than a cerise pink uplight in the space allocated for the experience, the device worked impeccably.
 Only clouds of dry ice passing through the area gave it any trouble, but redirecting them to give the space a hazy presence rather than a full-on smokescreen cured this issue.